-(a) If the AER considers that an access dispute could be effectively resolved by some means other than an access determination, the AER may give the parties to the dispute notice of the alternative means of resolving the dispute.
+- (a) If the AER considers that an access dispute could be effectively resolved by some means other than an access determination, the AER may give the parties to the dispute notice of the alternative means of resolving the dispute. - (b) The giving of such a notice is a specified dispute termination circumstance for the purposes of section 131(3) of the Law.